maelys-mcardle/adventure/documentation/6_entityconfig.md

       message: messageTwo
 ```

-Rules all have a trigger.
-In the example above, there are two triggers:
+Rules require a trigger.
+There are two kinds of triggers: value triggers and
-`someValue` and `oneValue -- anotherValue`.
-There are two kinds of triggers,
+transition triggers.

+Value triggers, like `someValue` above, evaluate the statements beneath it
+when the property's current value matches the value in the trigger.
+In the
+example above, `messageOne` is shown to the player when the property has
+the value `someValue`.

+Transition triggers, like `oneValue -- anotherValue` above, evaluate the
+statements beneath it when the property transitions from one value to another
+specified in the trigger.
+In the example above, when the property's value
+changes from `oneValue` to `anotherValue`, or from `anotherValue` to `oneValue`,
+the `messageTwo` is shown to the player.

+Transition triggers support bidirectional transitions like
+`oneValue -- anotherValue` as well as unidirectional transitions like
+`oneValue -> anotherValue`.
+The former would execute statements when the
+property transitions from the left value to the right value, or the right
+value to the left value.
+The latter would only execute when the property
+transitions from the left value to the right value.

-### Changing the property's current value
+### Changing the property's value

 #### ".last" value